In these days of creeping tyranny – some would say galloping tyranny – whenever freedom wins a battle, it’s time for a celebration.

 *Note: “Pro-freedom” people who support genetic engineering as a “free choice” activity are extremely shortsighted.
 As Bill McKibben explains in his book Enough, genetic technologies, especially germ-line genetic engineering, will inevitably put an end to all forms of freedom, and destroy humanity within a few generations, if they are allowed to continue.

-Posted by Kevin Barrett on May 25, 2013, With 10156 Reads Filed under Civil Liberties & Freedom, Government & Politics.
+Posted by Kevin Barrett on May 25, 2013, With 10309 Reads Filed under Civil Liberties & Freedom, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.